Brand Honesty Increases Leads, Boosts Sales, & Fosters Brand Advocacy

 Deceptive filtering of reviews does not translate into brand honesty.

-You will have all levels of reviews there including those that may not paint the product in the best light.
+You will have all levels of reviews there, including those that may not paint the product in the best light.
 That is brand transparency in action.

-Take a look at this launch announcement we did for Coin Rarities Online, for example.
+Please take a look at this launch announcement we did for Coin Rarities Online, for example.
 You’ll see a direct quote from the client right away.

 You may also consider working with a web developer to create ways for people to leave reviews directly on your website.

 Although it’s common to collect user data, there is definitely a right and wrong way to go about it.